HS-2902 FLOORPLAN

 10 Best Truck Bed Campers

 Off-road trucks come in numerous styles and designs.
 There is no “one size fits all” truck or camper.
 Every design is unique and sports different features.
-Here is a list of ten best truck bed campers, I like.
+Here is a list of ten of the best truck bed campers I like.

 1. Adventure XT Truck

-This specific camper bed truck is ideal for almost everything you may need, whether you want to go on a long route or a wonderful destination.
-It’s a luxurious truck bed camper that comes with a whopping price tag of $340,000.
+This camper bed truck is ideal for almost everything you may need, whether you want to go on a long route or a fantastic destination.

 Features

-Adventure XT Truck comes with a camper bed 26 feet long, 7 ½ feet wide and a total height of 11 feet.
-It’s body is made up of a molded fiberglass composite.
+The Adventure XT Truck’s camper bed is 26 feet long, 7 ½ feet wide, and 11 feet tall.
+Its body is made of molded fiberglass composite.

-This particular camper bed sports a very spacious interior while providing all the amenities.
+This particular camper bed sports a spacious interior while providing all the amenities.

 You get a small kitchen area with an induction cooktop, refrigerator, sink, and microwave oven.

-The leading sleeping area houses in the cab-over and fits a king-sized bed.
+The leading sleeping area houses in the cab-over and fits a queen-sized bed.
 There is an enclosed wet bath with a sink, toilet, and shower area.

-The camper bed comes with a 20-kilowatt hour battery bank, which gets power from an 850-watt solar array mounted on the roof.
-The freshwater tank comes with a capacity of 90 gallons, while the diesel fuel tank can hold up to 100 gallons.
+The camper bed has a 20-kilowatt-hour battery bank, which gets power from a 1,200-watt solar array mounted on the roof.
+The freshwater tank has a capacity of 90 gallons, while the diesel fuel tank can hold up to 100 gallons.

 Tischer Trail Box 260S comes from a German-based manufacturer.
-The truck bed camper can easily fit on either vehicle type, single cab or double cab and comes at a price of $36,993.
+The truck bed camper can easily fit on either vehicle type, single or double cab.

 Features

-Tischer Trail/ Box comes with an aluminum body that is 20 feet long and seven feet wide.
-The internal height is 6 ½ feet allowing enough headroom for an average person.
+Tischer Trail/Box has an aluminum body that is 20 feet long and seven feet wide.
+The internal height is 6 ½ feet, allowing enough headroom for an average person.

-When it comes to the floor area, there is a centrally located u-shaped dinette, a refrigerator on one side, and a small kitchen on the other side.
+Regarding the floor area, there is a centrally located U-shaped dinette, a refrigerator on one side, and a small kitchen on the other.

 The cab-over has a room for a queen-sized bed.
 You can set it up in various ways as you deem fit, i.e., front to back or side to side.